 Artur Ruciński – baritone

-Baritone Artur Ruciński belongs to a select group of Polish opera singers who have risen to international fame in recent years.
+Baritone Artur Ruciński belongs to a selected group of Polish opera singers who have risen to international fame in recent years.

-However, the turning point of his career came, when M° Daniel Barenboim heard him and invited him on the spot to sing „Eugen Onegin” under his baton and alongside Rolando Villazon at the Deutsche Staatsoper Berlin in March/April 2010.
+However, the turning point of his career came when M° Daniel Barenboim heard him and invited him on the spot to sing Eugene Onegin under his baton and alongside Rolando Villazon at the Deutsche Staatsoper Berlin in March/April 2010.

 Highlights in his career include I Masnadieri at the Teatro La Fenice in Venice and Festival Verdi in Parma, Il Trovatore at the Vienna Festwochen, and in January 2014 his first collaboration with M° Kirill Petrenko at the Munich State Opera (Eugene Onegin), followed by a new production of Falstaff at the Opera of Frankfurt am Main conducted by Bertrand de Billy, Attila (Ezio) in Warsaw and Eugene Onegin in Bologna.
 He debuted at the Royal Opera House in London as Giorgio Germont and at the prestigious Salzburg Festival as Conte di Luna, and then he sang the same role at La Fenice in Venezia.
 This was followed by another important debut: at La Scala with Simon Boccanegra (Paolo Albiani).